 Released a little over two weeks after the infamous New York Magazine article that dubbed its cast “The Brat Pack," St. Elmo’s Fire was the 1985 coming-of-age movie featuring Emilio Estevez, Ally Sheedy, and Judd Nelson that wasn’t The Breakfast Club.
 It was the one about the uncertainty of life right after college, not the teenage angst of high school.
 It also was the one not made by John Hughes.
-On the occasion of its 30th anniversary, here are 15 things you might not know about St. Elmo's Fire.
+Here are 15 things you might not know about St. Elmo's Fire.

 1. IT WAS WRITTEN BY JOEL SCHUMACHER AND HIS ASSISTANT.

 Carl Kurlander suffered from unrequited love with a waitress one summer while working as a bellhop at Chautauqua, New York’s St. Elmo hotel.
 He eventually turned the experience into a short story, which his college professor suggested he title St. Elmo’s Fire.
 By the time Kurlander had become writer-director Joel Schumacher’s assistant, he had turned it into a screenplay.
 The two then worked together to rewrite it.

 Columbia Pictures ended up producing the movie, and sent a 35-page memo listing all of their issues with the proposed title and suggesting such alternatives as The Real World and Sparks.

 The future stars had to find their fame a little later.
 Most young actors weren’t turned off by the script, even though one major studio head allegedly called the seven main characters "the most loathsome humans he had ever read on the page.”